Gaspard89/task/README.md

 ###Task 3: Connect modal to users

-The user profile modal has been applied for all users on "base" view site.
+The user profile modal has been applied for users on "base" view site.
 You can also display modal on the "single question" view but it does not contain any data.
-The reason is that all data in modal are downloaded from Knockout model and I could not apply multiple bindings...
+The reason is that all data in modal are downloaded from Knockout model and I could not apply multiple bindings.

 ###Task 4: Use templates

+For this purpose I used Knockout JS.
+Despite the fact that I really would like to learn Angular I decided to choose Knockout because I had a chance to work with this UIs before.
+All data resides in main.js file.
+I tried to use templetes for almost every place that can hold varying content.
+As I wrote earlier I could not apply data from collections for modal in "single question" view because of multiple VieModel apply binding error.

+###Task 5: Add pagination and sorting
+:(

+###Task 6: Add search

+Search bar was made